soren-n/vibe/docs/project-integration.md

 node test.js
 ```

-You should see: `🎉 All tests completed successfully!`
+You should see: `All tests completed successfully!`

 ### 2. Configure VSCode MCP Settings